Essential dimension of group schemes over a local scheme: Definitions and general results

 \begin{defi} We will call a \textit{standard} torsor any torsor which satisfies conditions of Corollary (even if the base is not local). \end{defi}

-Since hypothesis of Corollary \ref{cor:classyfing torsor} are stable by base change then if $G$ has a standard torsor over $S$ then it has a standard torsor, by base change, over $T$ for any morphism $T\to S$.
+Since the hypotheses of \reftext{Corollary~\ref{cor:classyfingtorsor}} are stable by base change then if $G$ has a standard torsor over $S$ then it has a standard torsor, by base change, over $T$ for any morphism $T\to S$.

 \begin{coro} Let us suppose $S$ local and let us suppose there exists a standard $G$-torsor over $S$.
 Let $T\to S$ be a morphism of schemes with $T$ local, integral and noetherian.
-Then $\ed_T G_T\le \ed_S G$. \end{coro} \begin{rema} If $S$ and $T$ are spectra of fields this corollary is exactly \cite[Proposition 1.5]{BF}, even if the proof is different.
-The above corollary can be applied, for instance, with $T$ a point of $S$. \end{rema} \begin{proof} Since the pull-back of a standard torsor is a standard torsor then the result follows by Lemma \ref{lem:base change} and Proposition \ref{prop:generic torsor}. \end{proof}
+Then $\operatorname{ed}_{T} G_{T} \le \operatorname{ed}_{S} G$. \end{coro} \begin{rema} If $S$ and $T$ are spectra of fields this corollary is exactly \cite[Proposition~1.5]{BF}, even if the proof is different.
+The above corollary can be applied, for instance, with $T$ a point of $S$. \end{rema}